-Table 57 initiator-view properties
+Table 68 initiator-view properties

-Name Туре Description id string For a SAS initiator, its WWPN. hba-nickname string The nickname of the initiator. host-profile (host-profile- numeric) string (uint32) Standard (0): Default profile.
+Name Туре Description id string For an FC initiator, its WWPN.
+For a SAS initiator, its WWPN.
+For an iSCSI initiator, its node name (typically the IQN). hba-nickname string The nickname of the initiator. host-profile (host-profile- numeric) string (uint32) Standard (0): Default profile.
 HP-UX (1): The host uses Flat Space Addressing.
-OpenVMS (2): The initiator does not allow LUN 0 to be assigned to a mapping. host-view-mapping Embedded; see host-view-mappings.
+OpenVMS (2): The initiator does not allow LUN 0 to be assigned to a mapping. host-view-mapping Embedde d;see host-view-mappings.